mranish592/remote-code/README.md

 ## Features
 1. You can write and run code in different programming languages without installing the required dependencies on your system.
-2. You can invite collaborators and observe real-time updates
+2. You can invite collaborators and observe real-time updates.

 ## Technical details
 1. React.js and tailwindcss is used along with moncao-react-editor for the frontend.